Does it really matter if a CCRC is For-Profit vs Nonprofit?

 What does the for-profit vs nonprofit status say about the community?

-Do we really believe nonprofit communities better financially protect CCRC residents?
+Do we really believe nonprofit retirement communities better financially protect CCRC residents?
 No.

 We don’t.
 We think it is far more important to focus on what you get for your money at any particular CCRC.
 We are unconvinced the for-profit vs nonprofit CCRC status has clear financial benefits for the resident.